DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 > [!lore]+ **The Missing Mountain Folk**
 > Four days ago, Chief Diegia’s eldest child and heir, Diona, departed Soldav for the Amber Temple, where she would spend six days and six nights in contemplation, thereby proving her resilience, strength, and will to resist temptation as per Mountain Folk tradition.
 Three friends accompanied Diona to the Amber Temple: the **berserkers** Coryllus and Meda, and the **scout** Duras.
 >
-> When the companions arrived at the temple and passed through <span class="citation">X2.
-Entrance (p.
-183)</span> into <span class="citation">X5.
-Temple of Lost Secrets (p.
+> When the companions arrived at the temple and passed through <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X2Entrance">X2.
+Entrance</a> (p.
+183)</span> into <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X5TempleofLostSecrets">X5.
+Temple of Lost Secrets</a> (p.
 183)</span>, they were surprised to find the temple’s three **flameskulls**—long thought to be dormant—guarding the temple from incursion.
-The Mountain Folk split, with Meda fleeing in panic for <span class="citation">X6.
-Southeast Annex (p.
-185)</span>, while the others took shelter in <span class="citation">X15.
-Southwest Annex (p.
+The Mountain Folk split, with Meda fleeing in panic for <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X6SoutheastAnnex">X6.
+Southeast Annex</a> (p.
+185)</span>, while the others took shelter in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X15SouthwestAnnex">X15.
+Southwest Annex</a> (p.
 186)</span>.
 >
 > Separated from her friends and pursued by the sadistic **flameskull** Gaspar (see [[#S2e.
-West Gallery]] for more information about Gaspar), Meda took shelter in the eastern <span class="citation">X3.
-Empty Barracks (p.183)</span>, where she found a secret door leading to <span class="citation">X2b.
-Guard Room (p.
+West Gallery]] for more information about Gaspar), Meda took shelter in the eastern <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X3EmptyBarracks">X3.
+Empty Barracks</a> (p.183)</span>, where she found a secret door leading to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X2bGuardRoom">X2b.
+Guard Room</a> (p.
 183)</span>.
 There, she found the frozen corpse of a **Barovian witch** clutching an *amber shard of Khirad*.
 (See [[#East Guard Post]] for more information about this witch.)
 Entranced by the shard’s allure, Meda took it for herself, hiding it away within her cloak.
 >
 > Soon after the flameskulls’ attack, the **arcanaloth** Neferon—disguised as the human wizard Heinrich Stolt—emerged and ordered the flameskulls to stand down.
-After hearing the Mountain Folks’ story, “Heinrich" solemnly informed them that <span class="citation">X5.
-Temple of Lost Secrets (p.
-183)</span> was off-limits to them, but agreed to allow them to remain in <span class="citation">X15.
-Southwest Annex (p.
+After hearing the Mountain Folks’ story, “Heinrich" solemnly informed them that <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X5TempleofLostSecrets">X5.
+Temple of Lost Secrets</a> (p.
+183)</span> was off-limits to them, but agreed to allow them to remain in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X15SouthwestAnnex">X15.
+Southwest Annex</a> (p.
 186)</span> in exchange for a “donation" of suitable power or value.
 (Diona made this tribute reluctantly, relinquishing her *stone of good luck*: an heirloom she had received from her father on her eighteenth birthday.)
 >
-> Each night since, as the Mountain Folk slept in <span class="citation">X15.
-Southwest Annex (p.
+> Each night since, as the Mountain Folk slept in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X15SouthwestAnnex">X15.
+Southwest Annex</a> (p.
 186)</span>, each suffered vivid, terrible nightmares as described in **Rests in the Amber Temple** above—but none more so than Meda.
 Through its shard, Khirad, the Star of Secrets spoke to her, showing her visions of the Grand Conjunction: of the veils between worlds torn asunder; a weapon born of a thousand shrieking souls; and the corpses of her friends and family, serving the Great Shadow—Strahd—in eternal undeath.
 Khirad promised Meda that it could show her a path to averting this terrible fate—if only she found her way to its sarcophagus and accepted its gift.
 >
-> Last night, when Khirad’s dream ended, Meda awoke and crept quietly away toward <span class="citation">X4.
-Overlook (p.
+> Last night, when Khirad’s dream ended, Meda awoke and crept quietly away toward <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X4Overlook">X4.
+Overlook</a> (p.
 183)</span>.
 Although Diona and Coryllus continued to slumber, Duras—who had found himself unable to sleep—saw Meda slip out and resolved to follow her.
-Meda made it as far as <span class="citation">X6.
-Southeast Annex (p.
+Meda made it as far as <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X6SoutheastAnnex">X6.
+Southeast Annex</a> (p.
 185)</span> before Duras caught her, and an argument ensued.
-Terrified of the fate she had foreseen and of Duras’s threats to reveal her duplicity to the others, Meda pushed Duras in a sudden attempt to flee—and, in doing so, accidentally pushed him down the wide stone shaft to <span class="citation">X33a.
-Vault of Shalx (p.
+Terrified of the fate she had foreseen and of Duras’s threats to reveal her duplicity to the others, Meda pushed Duras in a sudden attempt to flee—and, in doing so, accidentally pushed him down the wide stone shaft to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X33aVaultofShalx">X33a.
+Vault of Shalx</a> (p.
 191)</span>.
 The thirty-foot fall broke Duras’s neck, killing him instantly.
 >
-> Meda fled, passing through <span class="citation">X8.
-Upper East Hall (p.
-185)</span> and <span class="citation">X12.
-East Shrine (p.
-186)</span>, then descending <span class="citation">X14.
-North Staircase (p.
-186)</span> to <span class="citation">X33c.
-Ghastly Vault (p.
+> Meda fled, passing through <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X8UpperEastHall">X8.
+Upper East Hall</a> (p.
+185)</span> and <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X12EastShrine">X12.
+East Shrine</a> (p.
+186)</span>, then descending <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X14NorthStaircase">X14.
+North Staircase</a> (p.
+186)</span> to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X33cGhastlyVault">X33c.
+Ghastly Vault</a> (p.
 192)</span>.
 There, she accepted Khirad’s dark gift, which transformed into a **nothic**.
 >
 > When Diona and Coryllus awoke, they found no signs of their missing friends.
 Both believe that Meda and Duras have been abducted—or worse.
 While Diona is determined to rescue them both, Coryllus (ever a grim pragmatist) believes that doing so is a foolhardy effort, and that the missing two are now likely dead.
 # S2.
 Temple Defenses
 > [!info]+ **The Arrow Slits**
-> A creature positioned behind an Amber Temple arrow slit (e.g., the **flameskulls** in <span class="citation">X17.
-Upper West Hall (p.
+> A creature positioned behind an Amber Temple arrow slit (e.g., the **flameskulls** in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X17UpperWestHall">X17.
+Upper West Hall</a> (p.
 187)</span>) can only see in a 200-foot cone extending from that arrow slit.
 It can't see other creatures unless they’re illuminated or visible to its sight (e.g., darkvision or truesight).
 >
 > A creature looking into an Amber Temple arrow slit from the outside can only see in a 5-foot line extending from that arrow slit.
 ## S2a.
 Entry Hall
 <span class="citation">This scene takes place in Chapter 13, Area X2.</span>

-This area is largely as described in <span class="citation">X2.
-Entrance (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X2Entrance">X2.
+Entrance</a> (p.
 183)</span>.
 If a player looks through either arrow slit, read:

 <div class="description">
 <p>Through the narrow slit, you catch a small, narrow glimpse of a cold, still chamber.</p>